 A few days ago, my mom came over with a half-bushel of peaches she’d picked up at an orchard outside of town.
 Standing over the sweet-smelling box, we couldn’t resist having just one… then another… and another.
-Standing over the sink, slurping away at the mouthwatering gems, I was inspired to make this week’s recipe.
+Hovering above the sink, slurping away at the mouthwatering gems, I was inspired to make this week’s recipe.
 Too often, fruit desserts undervalue the natural sweetness of fresh fruit and are overloaded with added sugar.
-This recipe proves that you don’t need to guild the lily, keeping it simple with real, whole ingredients and only a minimal amount of brown sugar.
+This fresh peach crumble recipe proves that you don’t need to guild the lily, keeping it simple with real, whole ingredients and only a minimal amount of brown sugar.
 It’s written for two portions, but can easily be multiplied for larger gatherings.

 Here’s what you’ll need: